Denmark Student Visa (Study Permit) Guide for Nepali Students (2026)

 The Danish Study Permit: What It Is

-The Danish Study Permit (Opholdstilladelse til studier) is a combined residence and work permit that allows Nepali students to live and study in Denmark for the duration of their enrolled program.
-It also authorizes 20 hrs/week part-time work during the semester and full-time work during June, July, and August.
+The Danish Study Permit (Opholdstilladelse til studier) is a combined residence and work permit that allows Nepali students to live and study in Denmark for the duration of their enrolled programme.
+It also authorises 20 hrs/week part-time work during the semester and full-time work during June, July, and August.
 Denmark's Immigration Service (Udlændingestyrelsen) processes all study permit applications.

 Eligibility and Key Requirements